 - Click on Stop casting meeting from the pop-up menu.

 There you go, you’ve now learned how to cast a Google Meet to your Chromecast, as well as how to end it.
 We’ll have to see if Google has any more new features up its sleeves, but we’re not looking forward to the day that some features retreat behind a paywall once again.
-When that does happen, you can always head back to Zoom or try another video conferencing app on for size.
+Of course, you can always head back to Zoom or try another video conferencing app for size when that does happen.